Information about FPS

 Acute care facilities are regulated by the Oregon Health Authority Health Facility Licensing and Certification Program.
 Before the plan review, the healthcare provider must follow the letter of intent and application process of the Certificate of Need Program.
 After the plan review, facilities should contact the Health Facility Licensing & Certification Program for licensing of the acute care facility.

-Assisted Living Facilities, Residential Care Facilities, and Memory Care Communities are regulated by the Department of Human Services Office of Licensing and Regulatory Oversight.
+Assisted Living Facilities, Residential Care Facilities, and Memory Care Communities are regulated by the Department of Human Services Safety, Oversite and Quality Unit.
 Before the plan review, the healthcare provider must follow the market study process used by the Department of Human Services.
-After the plan review, facilities should contact the Office of Licensing and Regulatory Oversight for licensing of the long-term care facility.
+After the plan review, facilities should contact the Safety, Oversight and Quality Unit for licensing of the long-term care facility.

-Nursing Homes / Skilled Nursing Facilities are also regulated by the Department of Human Services Office of Licensing and Regulatory Oversight.
+Nursing Homes / Skilled Nursing Facilities are also regulated by the Department of Human Services Safety, Oversite and Quality Unit.
 Before the plan review, the healthcare provider must follow the letter of intent and application process of the Certificate of Need Program.
-After the plan review, facilities should contact the Office of Licensing and Regulatory Oversight for licensing of the long-term care facility.
+After the plan review, facilities should contact the Safety, Oversight and Quality Unit for licensing of the long-term care facility.

 Join Our Listserv